onflow/flow-cli/docs/send-transactions.md

 - Flag: `--authorizer`
 - Valid inputs: the name of an account defined in the configuration (`flow.json`)

 Specify the name of the account(s) that will be used as authorizer(s) in the transaction.
+If you want to provide multiple authorizers separate them using commas (e.g. `alice,bob`)

 ### Arguments JSON